DavidAnson/crc-hash/README.md

 # crc-hash

-> A cryptographic Hash wrapper for the crc package.
+> A Crypto Hash (Stream) implementation for the CRC algorithm.

 ## Overview

 Node.js's [Crypto module](http://nodejs.org/api/crypto.html) implements the [Hash class](http://nodejs.org/api/crypto.html#crypto_class_hash) which offers a simple [Stream](http://nodejs.org/api/stream.html)-based interface for creating hash digests of data.
 The [createHash function](http://nodejs.org/api/crypto.html#crypto_crypto_createhash_algorithm) supports many popular algorithms like [SHA](http://en.wikipedia.org/wiki/Secure_Hash_Algorithm) and [MD5](http://en.wikipedia.org/wiki/MD5), but does not include older/simpler [CRC algorithms](http://en.wikipedia.org/wiki/Cyclic_redundancy_check) like CRC-32.
-Fortunately, the [crc package in npm](https://www.npmjs.com/package/crc) provides comprehensive CRC support and includes an API that can be conveniently used by a Hash subclass.
+Fortunately, the [crc package in npm](https://www.npmjs.com/package/crc) provides comprehensive CRC support and offers an API that can be conveniently used by a Hash subclass.

-`crc-hash` is a Hash wrapper for the `crc` package that makes it easy for Node.js programs to access the CRC family of hash algorithms via a familiar interface.
+`crc-hash` is a Crypto Hash wrapper for the `crc` package that makes it easy for Node.js programs to use the CRC family of hash algorithms via a standard interface.

 ## Algorithms